 - Completely airtight, particularly around windows and doors.

 - Kitted out with a heat-recovery ventilation system to create fresh air.

 - Heated by a smaller system than usual, such as a single backup heater.

-- Mainly heated by ‘integral’ sources, such as the waste heat produced by lighting and electrical appliances, or the body heat of residents, pets and visitors.
+- Mainly heated by ‘integral’ sources, such as the waste heat produced by lighting and electrical appliances, or people’s body heat.

 Benefits of a passive house: leading the way to a greener future

 So what do you get from all these technical-sounding design principles?
 Well, quite a lot!
 From your heating bills to the acoustics inside your home, there are loads of amazing benefits from living in a Passive House.
 Here are some of them:

 - Lower carbon emissions – a vital step towards being more green at home